China Is A Consumption Jackpot

 Chinese entertainment consumption is enormous and rapidly growing.
 In fact, by 2017 China is expected to be the largest consumers of entertainment world wide – with the biggest box office takes of any country.

 In Hollywood numerous content creators see a major opportunity in this market, and are seeking investment dollars from China, or the opportunity to co-produce content with China in order to help guarantee that specific content distribution in the country.
-In this blog, Hollywood Branded revisits the UCFTI conference held this last October to see the ways that China and Hollywood are coming together.
+In this blog, Hollywood Branded looks at a variety of films that have been co-produced by China and Hollywood.

 Goals Of The Expo

 For the burgeoning Chinese entertainment market, these partnerships make sense.
 Chinese elements and brands get to appear in Hollywood movies, in content already proven to be favored by Chinese viewers, leading to increased exposure among Chinese audiences.

 With the Chinese entertainment market already established as the second largest in the world, and soon expected to be the largest of all, the opportunities for US content producers are enormous.

 The UCFTI, US-China Film and Television Industry Expo, held on September 15 – 16 in Los Angeles Convention Center, was established to help build a ‘bridge’ across the Pacific Ocean.
 Preeminent leaders in the Asian film and television industry joined the event to discuss the current and future cooperation opportunities.